Eikkargh/Candy-API-to-JSON/README.md

   <li>Feed the coded.txt into xorknown.py using:<br>
       <code>./xorknown.py ./coded.txt '{"statusLavatric' 16</code></li>
   <br>
-  <li>the output should now contain a key of length 16 and a JSON like the bellow example:<br>
+  <li>the output should now contain a key of length 16 and a JSON.
+See the bellow example:<br>
       <pre><code>Plaintext: {
         "statusLavatrice":{
                 "WiFiStatus":"0",